containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 ---
 sidebar_position: 10
-title: Podman
+title: Podman Desktop
 description: How to investigate when Podman does not work as expected.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Troubleshooting Podman
+# Troubleshooting Podman Desktop

 ## Podman Desktop does not find your Podman installation